HNeikes/BANCseq_Protocol/BANCseq_preprocessing.md

 # 1. Pre-processing
-QCs, alignment, peak-calling was performed with seq2science tool; https://vanheeringen-lab.github.io/seq2science/index.html) in order to use spike-in normalisation, it is necessary to align not only to the target genome (human/mouse), but also to the spike-in genome (drosophila / S. cerevisae) an example workflow can look like this:
+QCs, alignment, peak-calling was performed with [seq2science](https://vanheeringen-lab.github.io/seq2science/index.html) in order to use spike-in normalisation, it is necessary to align not only to the target genome (human/mouse), but also to the spike-in genome (drosophila / S. cerevisae) an example workflow can look like this:
 ```bash
 mkdir BANCseq_NatureProtocols
 cd BANCseq_NatureProtocols